smuellerDD/esdm/README.md

   during startup time.

 * The cryptographic primitives can be altered by simply providing a new backend for hash algorithms or DRNG algorithms.
-See the `addon` directory for other implementations.
+See the `drng_chacha20` configuration option replacing the SP800-90A DRBG with a ChaCha20-based DRNG.

 * Different DRNG Seeding strategies can be defined, by modifying one location in the code that governs the initial and reseeding operation of the DRNGs.